-From Monte Rio, a trip along the meandering Bohemian Highway leads to tiny Occidental, an old redwood-logging village that's now a haven of turn-of-the-century homes as well as antique dealers, galleries, and two legendary, home-style Italian restaurants, the Union Hotel and Negri's - also worth the drive is the intimate French restaurant, Bistro des Copains.
+From Monte Rio, a trip along the meandering Bohemian Highway leads to tiny Occidental, an old redwood-logging village that's now a haven of turn-of-the-century homes as well as antique dealers, galleries, and two legendary, home-style Italian restaurants, the Union Hotel and Negri's. also worth the drive is the intimate French restaurant, Bistro des Copains.
 This small town also sponsors a fine chamber music and arts program, through the Redwood Arts Council.

-Just a 45-minute drive north of San Francisco), historic Petaluma is city of about 60,000, and home to hundreds of lovely Victorian and Arts and Crafts houses, a vibrant downtown, and a fertile surrounding agricultural region known for egg and poultry farms.
-Boating and kayaking are popular activities along downtown's Petaluma River, testimony to this small city's early history as one of the state's major river ports.
-Walking through it's Americana-infused streets you'll think you could be just about anywhere in the country: sure enough, the neighborhood scenes in American Graffiti, Cheaper by the Dozen, Mumford, Inventing the Abbotts, and Peggy Sue Got Married were filmed here.
+Just a 45-minute drive north of San Francisco, Petaluma is a city of about 60,000, and home to hundreds of lovely Victorian and Arts and Crafts houses, a vibrant downtown, and a fertile surrounding agricultural region known for egg and poultry farms.
+Boating and kayaking are popular activities along downtown's Petaluma River, a testimony to this small city's early history as one of the state's major river ports.
+Walking through its Americana-infused streets you'll think you could be just about anywhere in the country: sure enough, the neighborhood scenes in American Graffiti, Cheaper by the Dozen, Mumford, Inventing the Abbotts, and Peggy Sue Got Married were filmed here.